Create Mix Project

 Finally, to recompile a module while in

-helper function:iex> r Servy
+iex, use therhelper function:iex> r Servy

 This recompiles and reloads the given module, which is

-in this case.
+Servyin this case.

 Exercise: Explore Helper Functions

-session and then type h
+Start an iex session and then type h (followed by Return)

 to see all the helper functions at your disposal.
 You might also want

-to spend a few minutes reviewing the online documentation for the IEx
+to spend a few minutes reviewing the online documentation for the IEx module.

-Just hit the up arrow to step back in iex
+Just hit the up arrow to step back in iex history and the down arrow to step forward.

 Exercise: Enable Shell History